Quality assurance and control forms an integrated part of the analyses performed and of the work of ALS Scandinavia as a whole.

 Accreditation by SWEDAC pertains to specific analytical methods.
 Non-accredited analyses are also subject to QA and many parts of the QA system are common to all analyses.
 However, accredited analyses must meet special requirements e g regarding documentation.

-Chemical analyzes of environmental, food, pharmaceutical, electronics, human biology, and other areas.
+The ISO 14001:2004 certificate is valid for the following scope: Chemical analyzes of environmental, food, pharmaceutical, electronics, human biology, and other areas.

 - Quality control